menu

 Demographics

-In terms of college education, McLeansboro is nearly on par with the US average for all cities of 21.84%: 17.91% of adults 25 and older in McLeansboro have a bachelor's degree or advanced degree.
+The percentage of adults in McLeansboro who are college-educated is close to the national average for all communities of 21.84%: 17.91% of the adults in McLeansboro have a bachelor's degree or advanced degree.

 The per capita income in McLeansboro in 2018 was $24,857, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,428 for a family of four.
 However, McLeansboro contains both very wealthy and poor people as well.